aschearer/image-powertools/index.md

 Or perhaps your launch is approaching and you need to create end slates for the launch trailer.
 Your game will be launching in multiple markets and on multiple platforms, so you need end slates for every combination of platform, ratings board, and language.
 To be specific, if you target 3 platforms, have ratings from 3 boards, and support 8 languages then you need to create 72 images!
 You could brew a pot of coffee and grind through them all, or you could run `ComposeImages` and catch up on reddit.
 <figure>
     <img src="img/composeimages-example.png" />
-    <figcaption>With ComposeImages combining sets of images is a snap</figcaption>
+    <figcaption>With ComposeImages combining sets of images into a single image is a snap</figcaption>
 </figure>

 [Read the step by step ComposeImages tutorial →][5]